Skip to content

 17 3 * * * uv run /srv/app/bin/spawn-cleanup.py

-• Absurd records that cleanup happened and retries it if needed
+• Absurd records that cleanup ran, including retries and step history